 You are now ready for the fun part – painting the arch!

-But before you begin, we recommend using a paint conditioner to assist you such as Floetrol or Owatrol Oil.
+Before you begin, we recommend using a paint conditioner to assist you such as Floetrol or Owatrol Oil.
 Floetrol is a water-based paint additive that helps to eliminate brush and roller marks by improving the flow of the paint without changing its inherent quality or characteristics.
 All you will need is approximately 7-10% Floetrol per litre of paint.

 You will want the arch to be as neat as possible, so be sure to use a good quality brush.
 Take a look at a previous blog post ‘Guide to buying paint brushes‘ for more information on which would be best.